garylirocks/quickrefs/azure-policy.markdown

 - **Excluded scopes**: a property of the assignment, apply to all policies in a set
 - **Exemptions**: a separate resource associated with an assignment, you could specify the scope, expiration date and which policies to exempt

+### Concepts

+- Resource selectors

+  - Can be added to an assignment
+  - One selector could have rules based on locations and resource types.
+  - When multiple selectors are added, resources matching any selector will be evaluated
+  - This helps gradual rollout of the policy

 ## Effects